ahnpj/soc-analyst-portfolio/labs/systems-and-endpoints/Lab01-linux-shell-and-scripting-basics/Lab01-linux-shell-and-scripting-basics.md

-# Lab01 – Linux Shells and Scripting
+# Lab 1 – Linux Shells and Scripting

 ## Section 1: Introduction and Objectives